 When my copy of Reclaiming the Urban Commons: The past, present and future of food growing in Australian towns and cities arrived, I couldn’t wait to open the pages and read.
 I was excited to explore the personal stories written by people I know – Kat Lavers and David Holmgren – but also keen to learn about the diverse approaches others are using to grow food.

-It tells a story of hope for the a secure and resilient future, and I’d highly recommend you put up a comfy chair and dive into the pages.
+It tells stories of hope for a secure and resilient future, and I’d highly recommend you pull up a comfy chair and dive into the pages.